IDontReallyCode/OptionsBacktesting/README.md

 - [ ] Dealer :: med :: Provide feedback on canceled orders
 - [ ] Dealer :: med :: Provide flexibility on how trades are executed (bid-ask and OHLC) Done for options
 - [ ] Account :: med :: Look at how the marked price is determined.
-- [ ] Chronos :: high :: make strategies and matching accounts in lists so we can treat multiple strategies at once
+- [x] Chronos :: high :: make strategies and matching accounts in lists so we can treat multiple strategies at once
 - [ ] Strategy :: low :: Provide some basic strategies that the user can add automatically, like buy-and-hold for ticker [0]
 - [ ] Account :: med :: automate the tracking of ticker positions
+- [ ] Check into: https://nautilustrader.io/ in case I could save time and just use that